Chart Color Schemes

 Munruben - Park Ridge South faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Educational participation is high, with 26.8% of residents currently enrolled in formal education, comprising 9.9% in secondary, 9.1% in primary, and 3.1% in tertiary education.
-Schools are located outside the immediate catchment boundaries, necessitating families to access them in neighboring areas.
+Educational participation is notably high, with 26.8% of residents currently enrolled in formal education.
+This includes 9.9% in secondary education, 9.1% in primary education, and 3.1% pursuing tertiary education.

 Frequently Asked Questions - Education